fluffyWeird/Blen_Movies_FrontEnd/README.md

 The **Blen_Movies_FrontEnd** is designed to:

-- Display movie information such as ratings, reviews, genres, and trailers.
+- Display movie information such as ratings, reviews, and trailers.
 - Provide a responsive and intuitive UI for exploring movies.
 - Integrate with APIs for up-to-date movie data.
-- Allow users to search and filter movies by genre, release date, and more.
+- Allow users to search and filter movies.

 ---